ashleybaxter/iamashley/_posts/2019-06-18-thoughts-on-choosing-a-market.md

 * I believe in the value of insurance and see first-hand how beneficial it is to freelancers.
 I want to do my bit to nudge the industry away from the price-driven buying behaviour that comparison sites have contributed to, and focus on the value it delivers instead
 * Price conscious customers are the biggest time sink.
 Regardless of industry—whether it's insurance or when I was a photographer—this rule of thumb usually applies

 There are few occasions I make an exception.
 If someone is just starting out and their turnover is low I’ll do my best to help on the price front.
-Generally, however, I’m firm on not lowering our prices.
+I’m generally very firm on not lowering our prices.
 It's something I feel strongly about.

 Standing your ground and losing out on a sale because you aren’t willing to shave £20 off the price can be _scary_.
 In the early days I wasn't as confident.
 But this stance has worked well for my business and as a result we’ve attracted high quality customers.

 For example;

 1. I believe our churn isn't as high as it could be because, come renewal, customers don't have that mindset to shop around for the lowest deal
 2. We attract established freelancers who are likelier to be in business longer.
-The average turnover of our customer base is £50,000 as opposed to the national average of £16,000
+The average turnover of our customer base is £50,000 as opposed to the average of £16,000
 3. Those who buy insurance based on price tend to be ticking a box to satisfy a client's contract.
 These 'tick a box' freelancers aren't ideal customers because there's little brand loyalty and their lifetime value is lower

-When choosing your market, ask yourself _are they price conscious?_ Are you going to have to fight for each sale or have you chosen a market with momentum?
+When choosing your market ask yourself, _are they price conscious?_ Are you going to have to fight for each sale or have you chosen a market with momentum?
 Traction is trickier when selling something with a low perceived value (insurance) to a market with a lower salary than the national average.

 <h4>Do you need high volume?</h4>